Improving Generalization of Neural Combinatorial Optimization for Vehicle Routing Problems via Test-Time Projection Learning: Introduction

 \section{Introduction}

-The vehicle routing problem (VRP) is prevalent in critical domains such as transportation\cite{veres2019deep}, logistics\cite{laterre2018ranked}, and supply chain management \cite{giallanza2020fuzzy}.
-However, due to the NP-hard nature, solving a VRP problem can be complex and time-consuming \cite{ausiello2012complexity}.
+The vehicle routing problem (VRP) is prevalent in critical domains such as transportation \cite{veres2019deep}, logistics \cite{laterre2018ranked}, and supply chain management \cite{giallanza2020fuzzy}.
+However, due to the NP-hard nature, solving a VRP can be complex and time-consuming \cite{ausiello2012complexity}.
 While traditional exact and heuristic methods can yield optimal or near-optimal solutions, their high computational cost and dependence on domain expertise consequently diminish their feasibility for real-world deployment.

-In recent years, neural combinatorial optimization (NCO) has emerged as a promising approach for solving VRP problems \cite{bengio2021machine}.
+In recent years, neural combinatorial optimization (NCO) has emerged as a promising approach for solving VRP \cite{bengio2021machine}.
 It utilizes neural networks to learn problem-solving strategies directly from the VRP instances, minimizing the need for algorithms designed by experts.
-Once trained, these networks can efficiently generate solutions for new instances at a low computational cost.
-Therefore, NCO methods demonstrate potential advantages in tackling limitations in traditional VRP methods and exhibit promising performance in solving small-scale VRP problems \cite{kool2018attention, kwon2020pomo, hottung2021efficient}.
+Once trained, these neural networks can efficiently generate solutions for new instances at a low computational cost.
+Therefore, NCO methods demonstrate potential advantages in tackling limitations of traditional methods and exhibit promising performance in solving small-scale VRPs \cite{kool2018attention,kwon2020pomo,hottung2021efficient,zhou2025urs}.

-However, due to the different distribution between small and large-scale instances, the effectiveness of existing approaches degrades substantially when it comes to large-scale problems (e.g., problems with more than 1K nodes), thereby severely limiting their practical capability.
-To address the scalability issue, some attempts have been devoted to training NCO models on larger VRP instances (i.e., instances with 500 nodes) \cite{jin2023pointerformer, zhou2023towards}.
+However, due to the different distributions between small and large-scale instances, the effectiveness of existing approaches degrades substantially when it comes to large-scale problems (e.g., problems with more than 1K nodes), thereby severely limiting their practical capability.
+To address the scalability issue, some attempts have been devoted to training NCO models on larger VRP instances (i.e., instances with 500 nodes) \cite{jin2023pointerformer,zhou2023towards}.
 However, the existing supervised learning (SL) and reinforcement learning (RL) both show their shortcomings when training on large-scale VRP instances.
 SL lacks sufficient labels (e.g., high-quality solutions) while RL suffers from extremely sparse rewards.